Electrostatics/electrostatics.github.io/docs/pdb2pqr-overview.md

 Create a template APBS input file based on the generated PQR file.

 `--whitespace`
-Put an extra whitespace between atom name and residue name to <output-path>-whitespace.pqr, this may (or may not) break strict PDB formatting and cause problems for some visualization programs.
+Put an extra whitespace between atom name and residue name to <output-path>-whitespace.pqr; this may (or may not) break strict PDB formatting and cause problems for some visualization programs.

 `--verbose (-v)`
 Print information to stdout.